 Dessa’s experience with slam is visible on False Hopes.
-Her raps, indeed, are all about the art of language, and her subject matters are not common in hip-hop.
+Her raps, indeed, are all about the art of language, and her subject matters are not the usual ones in hip-hop.
 For example, on the introductory track "Mineshaft", she philosophized about the weight of the past.
-There, the rapper talked about her consecutive experiences and identities, and their influence on what she had become.
+There, the rapper talked about her consecutive experiences and identities, and their influence on what she had eventually become.
 On "Everything Floats", with Cecil Otter’s support, she talked about art, and how it soothes an empty or painful existence.
 "551" was a song about the fleeting nature of love, where she confessed that comfort was the driving force behind marital fidelity.
 And "Kites", another depressing track, was about the end of her dreams and illusions.

 Mostly produced by Doomtree’s own beatmakers Lazerbeak and Paper Tiger, the music was as expected with the collective: the instruments sounded quite organic, and they were uncommon in a hip-hop context.
 Rap, in reality, was not Dessa’s only discipline: she could sing, and on "Kites" she engaged into strange murmurs.
 But still, she could blow the mic, being quite good at switching from one flow to another, and her style had a kind of old school flavor, like on "Press On", where Dessa and Sims played at completing each other's rhymes, à la Run-D.M.C.

 Hers was a specific rap school – not the most visible, but an exciting one; a school not rooted in ghetto realities, and not concerned with stylistic purity, but still attached to the old-fashioned notion of “art”.
 In an accomplished way, and before her talent would dilute into long albums, the young rapper from Minneapolis offered a feminine face to her own genre of hip-hop.